Tony Dews: Tennessee Titans

 On February 6, 2018, Dews was hired as the running backs coach for the Tennessee Titans under head coach Mike Vrabel.
 In the 2018 season, running back Derrick Henry had career highs at the time for rushing yards (1,059), rushing touchdowns (12), and average yards per run (4.9).
 It was also Henry's first career 1,000 yard season.
 In Week 13 of the 2019 season, Henry surpassed the 1,000 yard mark for the second consecutive season.
 Henry finished the 2019 season with another career year, leading the NFL in rushing yards with 1,540 and tying for the most rushing touchdowns with 16.

+New York Jets

+On January 26, 2024, Dews was hired by the New York Jets as their running backs coach.

+New England Patriots

+On January 22, 2025, Dews was hired by the New England Patriots to rejoin Vrabel as their running backs coach.

 Personal life

-Dews and his wife, Tamika, have four beautiful, amazing, and talented daughters, Savannah, Sierra, Sydney, and Sienna.
+Dews and his wife, Tamika, have four daughters, Savannah, Sierra, Sydney, and Sienna.